Monday, February 29, 2016

 And the later composite Yellowstone Solo:

-WildFire was commissioned by me from David Yost as a 14ft symmetrical hull w/ 2.5in symmetrical rocker at the stems, asymmetrical shear line in 1993.
+WildFire was commissioned by me from David Yost as a 14-foot symmetrical hull with 2.5" symmetrical rocker at the stems and asymmetrical shear line in 1993.
 A stripper was tooled, a split mold was made.
 That mold, now flanged for vacuum infusion, resides in Colden NY.

 In 1999 Bell decided to enter the ABS vacuum formed market.
 The WildFire sized boat was redesigned with lower shoulders and blunter stems to accommodate the thick ABS sandwich and was spec'ed with less stern rocker to improve tracking for what was assumed to be an entry-intermediate level paddlers.